 - exit of shareholders including different rules and valuation depending on whether the exiting shareholder is a "good leaver" or "bad leaver"

 - drag along and/or tag along rights where the business may be sold.

 - what happens to shares on the death, serious illness, bankruptcy or where a shareholder is found guilty of a criminal offence.

 - dispute resolution procedures which may include a mechanism for buy out, especially where a company has 50:50 shareholders.

 - restrictive covenants so that departing shareholders who have been very involved in running the business cannot set up in competition or assist a competitor,

 In addition, provisions can be included to ensure minority shareholders receive the same return on their investment as majority shareholders.
 This is in the event of a sale to a third party.

 EVERY SHAREHOLDERS AGREEMENT WILL BE UNIQUE DEPENDING ON COMPANY REQUIREMENTS

-In comparison to an Article of Association a shareholder's agreement has a greater binding effect.
+In comparison to Articles of Association a shareholder's agreement has several benefits.
 The shareholders agreement is a private document, and no changes can be made without a unanimous agreement between all the shareholders.